Namanskshetty/CMS/README.md

  5. then go back to src and go to src/jdbc .
  6. Compile all the files and run LoginSelection.java and main method file.

-# Feel free to add changes and collbrate.
+# Feel free to add changes and collaborate.